DOUG JESSOP - STORYTELLER - BROADCASTER

 It all started with a cassette recorder I got for Christmas when I was 12 years old growing up in Southern California.
 I interviewed relatives, friends and anyone else that might have a good story.
 The broadcast bug was solidified in high school when I got 15 minutes of fame being on-air briefly at 2 major Los Angeles radio stations.

 “Everyone has a story.
 Stories have power.
 They help us understand each other.”
-With that mantra in mind, I do in-depth, online interviews in my weekly news series “Jessop’s Journal” that you can watch at ABC4.com/journal.
+With that mantra in mind, I broadcast a 30-minute collection of powerful. positive and inspirational stories & music on my weekly TV show “Jessop’s Journal” Sunday mornings at 10 a.m. on ABC4 Utah and worldwide at JessopsJournal.com

 Over my career, I’ve interviewed over a thousand business owners and love to share positive economic development stories highlighting the entrepreneurial spirit of Utah.
-My weekly series “Utah Success Stories” can be seen Sundays on ABC4 News @ 10 p.m. and also found online at www.abc4.com/success.
+I can broadcast from your event, destination or business with my series, "Jessop's Journeys - People, Places & Things you might not know about"

 I first went to the TV side as the Director of Marketing for the largest satellite broadcast firm in the country distributing TV programs, NBA games and was involved in the creation of a new TV network, UPN.
 I’ve worked at various Utah TV stations and am now back at home with ABC4.
 You’ve heard my voice for years in commercials and as one of the station voices for several Utah TV stations.